"

 Treatment

 Debride and cast or debride and splint.
 Half limb casts are adequate for lacerations below the hock.
 Suturing the tendon doesn’t really help healing.
-The outcome can be good but healing takes 10-12 weeks for stable fibrous union.
+The outcome can be good but healing takes 10-12 weeks for a stable fibrous union.

 If it is the gastrocnemius tendon, suture repair and full limb cast is required.
 See below.